MolSSI-Education/python_scripting_cms/_episodes/01-introduction.md

 {: .output}

 ## A note about jupyter notebooks
 If you use the jupyter notebook for your python interpreter, the notebook only executes the current code block.
-If you change a value and then go back and run an earlier code block, it will use the new value, which may give you incorrect analysis.
+This can have several unintended consequences.
+If you change a value and then go back and run an earlier code block, it will use the new value, not the first defined value, which may give you incorrect analysis.
 Similarly, if you open your jupyter notebook later, and try to run a code block in the middle, it may tell you that your variables are undefined, even though you can clearly see them defined in earlier code blocks.
 But if you didn't re-run those code blocks, then python doesn't know they exist.

+## Check Your Understanding

-Add some exercises here.
+Insert some kind of activity here.

 {% include links.md %}